ensconced/sockets/tcp/README.md

 # Design Notes

-This is an implementation of the Transmission Control Protocol.
-Eventually I intend to write an entire network stack from the ground up, but this incarnation depends on the implemenation of the Internet Protocol that comes built-in to linux.
+This is an implementation of TCP/IP.

 ## Threading

 Main thread

 - listens for user actions are called e.g. OPEN, SEND, RECEIVE, CLOSE, STATUS, ABORT, FLUSH (for now the user actions are simply function calls within a main fn, but eventually this will become a daemon, accepting input from a cli?)

 Receive thread

 - raw sockets are read from...

 Timeout thread

 - tracks timeouts

 Note that the state machines of the individual connections can be mutated by all three of the threads.
 The handling of certain actions/events may also result in the connection pool hashmap being mutated.
 We have a mutex on the connection pool which must be held while using (reading or writing) the connection pool in any way, including the individual connection state machines, or the connection pool hashmap.